etuonudavid/BigFoot-Analysis-in-USA-/README.md

 ## Data Sourcing
 This is a single table and contains 25 columns which are as follows
 -observed: What the observer was doinh when he saw Bigfoot
 -county: What county in the United States was the sighting recorded
 -state: What state was the sighting recorded
 -season: What season of the year was the sighting recorded -title : The report title
 -latitude: Lattitude of the place
 -longitude: Longitude of the place
 -dateL:The date the sighting was recorded
 -number:
 -classification: classification of the sighting: Type A(The observer saw Bigfoot), Type B(The observer saw a sign of Bigfoot such as Bigfoot), Type C (The observer was told and did not see directly)
 -temperature_high: Highest temperature of the day
 -temperature_mid: Medium temperature of the day
 -temperature_low: lowest temperature of the day
-     dew_point:
+-dew_point:
 -humidity:
 -cloud_cover:
 -moon_phase: The phase of the moon when the sighting was recorded -precip_intensity
 -precip_probability
 -precip_type pressure
 -summary : Summary of the weather under which the sighting was recorded
 -uv_index: Ultaviolet light index when the sighting was recorded
 visibility: Visibility ranging from 1 to 10
 wind_bearing: direction of the wind when the sighting was recorded
 wind_speed: Wind speed when the sighting was recorded There are 5,022 rows

 The data is gotten from Kaggle.